 Why I Teach English in Three Stages from Grade 5 to High School

 At Starfish English, my three-tier system supports your child consistently from Grade 5 (ages 10+) through high school graduation.
-Over the years, I’ve found that students tend to build stronger long-term English skills when they stay in the same learning environment, rather than moving between different schools.
-Let me share how my three-tier system supports your child’s English growth.
+Over the years, I’ve found that students build stronger long-term English when they stay in the same learning environment instead of moving between schools.
+Here’s how the three stages fit together.

 Upper Elementary Level (Grade 5-6, ages 10-12): Building a Strong Foundation — Without Pressure